-I receive many emails every week with a question like “can we visit Dambulla, Polonnaruwa, Sigiriya in one day?”, “can you arrange a tour to visit Dambulla, Polonnaruwa, Sigiriya? ”, “how long does it take to visit Dambulla, Polonnaruwa, Sigiriya?”.
-That’s why I thought of crafting this blog post, in order to give more insight about one day tour to Dambulla, Polonnaruwa, and Sigiriya.
+I receive many emails every week with a question like “Can we visit Dambulla, Polonnaruwa, Sigiriya in one day?”, “Can you arrange a tour to visit Dambulla, Polonnaruwa, Sigiriya? ”, “How long does it take to visit Dambulla, Polonnaruwa, Sigiriya?”.
+That’s why I thought of crafting this blog post, in order to give complete picture one the day tour to Dambulla, Polonnaruwa, and Sigiriya.

 Even though there are hundreds of crumbling ancient structures in the cultural triangle by far Sigiriya, Dambulla cave and Polonnaruwa are the most popular places in the cultural triangle.